MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Remove-CMCollectionDirectMembershipRule.md

 ## SYNOPSIS

-Remove a direct membership rule from a collection.
+Remove a direct membership rule from a device or user collection.

 ## SYNTAX